-Transfer students who have completed their lower-division, general-education requirements and/or a transfer agreement at their previous institution take Academic Writing (WCWP 100) plus two upper-division courses in areas outside of their major discipline to complete their Warren College general-education courses and broaden their academic background.
-All other transfer students must complete the Warren College general-education requirements and could fulfill their writing requirement by taking WCWP 10A and WCWP 100.
+Transfer students who have completed their lower-division, general-education requirements and/or a transfer agreement at their previous institution take Academic Writing (WCWP 100) plus two upper-division courses in areas outside of their major discipline to complete their Warren College general-education requirements and broaden their academic background.
+All other transfer students must complete the Warren College standard general-education requirements and could fulfill their writing requirement by taking WCWP 10A and WCWP 100.
 WCWP 10A and WCWP 100 must be taken for a letter grade.

 - Fulfill the general-education requirements described above.

 - Complete a major chosen from those regularly offered at UC San Diego or, with prior approval, a Warren College Individualized Study major.

 - Attain a minimum cumulative GPA of 2.0.
 Major GPA requirements may differ by department.

 - Pass a minimum of 180 units for the BA/BS degree, 60 units of which must be taken at the upper-division level.

 Pass/Not Pass Grading Option

 Programs of concentration and area studies courses may be fulfilled by courses taken on a Pass/Not Pass basis.
 Major prerequisites and requirements must be taken for a letter grade.
 The total number of Pass/Not Pass units may not exceed one-fourth (25 percent) of a student’s total UC San Diego units.